Looking Back and Paying It Forward:

 Know the History

 Being an expert is about more than just your talent.
 If you’re serious about your work in any industry, you’ll do more than just develop skills.
 You’ll also invest in knowing the history of your craft or trade.

 Fashion designers know styles and trends from decades ago.
 Interior designers know architecture and design aesthetics from over a century ago.
 So you see, true experts in a given industry know exactly who came before them and how they contributed to their field.

 Back to giving credit where it’s due.
-We’ve discussed the why, now let’s address the how.
+We’ve discussed why now let’s address how.
 Crediting your influencers can be as easy as citing a credit in the description of your video, in your program, or even before you teach the movement in class or rehearsal.
-The point is to acknowledge that what you’re doing may not have begun with you, and that you’re standing on the shoulders of those who came before you.
+The point is to acknowledge that what you’re doing may not have begun with you and that you’re standing on the shoulders of those who came before you.

 By crediting pioneers, you’re also helping others to learn who they are and what they’ve done.
 By sharing who’s influenced your work, your showing others what the forerunners have contributed, and you’re also teaching others to do the same.
 By doing your part, you’re empowering your peers and newcomers to do their part too.

 So, the moral of the story is that we didn’t get here alone.
-We stand on the shoulders of countless dancers who were fearless enough to leave apart of themselves for us to witness.
-Their contributions have helped shaped dance as it is, and they show us how to make our own contributions for the generation of dancers who’ll follow.
+We stand on the shoulders of countless dancers who were fearless enough to leave a part of themselves for us to witness.
+Their contributions have helped shaped dance as it is, and they show us how to make our own contributions to the generation of dancers who’ll follow.